chezbgone/chez-sty/README.md

 The class files are simple wrappers around these internal files
 - `chezarticle.cls` defines the documentclass corresponding to `article`.
 - `chezreport.cls` defines the documentclass corresponding to `report`.

+## Contributing
+If something is missing, feel free to fork and make a change yourself.
+Since these are my personal styles,
+I probably will accept few pull requests, and only those that I can see myself using.

+Big thanks to Daniel Zhu for helping with the code for the boxed environments.